andreychemist/andreychemist.github.io/pages/faq.md

 However, working as a postdoc in a US university, even if it's a public university, even if the work is funded by a government grant, usually doesn't lead to the HRR.
 I have friends who worked as postdocs in a J-1 status and they could get their green cards via EB-1A or EB2-NIW process without removing the HRR because they were not subject to it.

 Everyone can request a free [Advisory Opinion from the Department of State](https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/advisory-opinions.html) on whether the HRR applies to them.
 Sometimes, it turns out that even if this requirement is shown on the J-1 visa stamp, it actually does not apply.
-If it does apply, this J-1 person still can submit an I-140 petition, but can't apply for adjustment of status or change the status to H1-B. It's possible to obtain a [waiver of the HRR](https://travel.state.gov/content/travel/en/us-visas/study/exchange/waiver-of-the-exchange-visitor/eligibility.html) and I know people who got one either through the request of the US Government Agency (Department of Defense) or through an exceptional hardship to a US citizen child of an exchange visitor.
+If it does apply, this J-1 person still can file an I-140 petition, but can't apply for adjustment of status or change the status to H1-B. It's possible to obtain a [waiver of the HRR](https://travel.state.gov/content/travel/en/us-visas/study/exchange/waiver-of-the-exchange-visitor/eligibility.html) and I know people who got one either through the request of the US Government Agency (Department of Defense) or through an exceptional hardship to a US citizen child of an exchange visitor.
 I also read about people who spent required 2 years in their home country, prepared and filed I-140 petitions and then returned back to the US as permanent residents.

 # What is the difference between O-1 and EB-1A?